DexterInd/DI_Sensors/docs/source/about.rst

 What's this documentation about.
 ********************************

-This documentation is all about the sensors that `Dexter Industries`_ produces and maintains - that's where the **DI** acronym comes from.
+The documentation details how to use the sensors that `Dexter Industries`_ produces and maintains - that's where the **DI** acronym comes from.
 All the source code for these sensors has been written in Python.
 Within this documentation, you will find instructions on:

    * How to get started with the DI-Sensors - in general it refers to how to install them on your Raspberry Pi.
    * How to get going with the examples found in our repository.
-In the `DI-Sensors repository`_ that we maintain and care about, you can find all the source code for our sensors and example programs.
+In the `DI-Sensors repository`_, you can find all the source code for our sensors and example programs.
    * How to use our DI-Sensors - we offer a thorough API on the sensors we have.